MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 2022 - Operations Manager.

+>[!IMPORTANT]
+>Operations Manager automatically stops supporting the operating systems and packages for which the vendor owner has stopped the support.

 ::: moniker-end

 ::: moniker range="sc-om-2019"